turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women.
 * [Diversify Tech](https://www.diversifytech.co/) is a job site built specifically for underrepresented groups in tech.
 * [Include.io](https://include.io/) is a job site built to connect underrepresented groups in tech with employers.

+**Slide #19:**
+**Facilitator shares:** Use some of the many resources listed here on the markdown to find job postings.
+Be sure to narrow the searches to entry level/junior developers and include the technologies you're most familiar with to find targeted listings.
+However, don't limit yourself either.
+Read through all the postings to see what else fits your interests and skills outside the specific language.

 #### Search by...job listings
 * [BuiltIn](http://builtin.com/) is located in Austin, Boston, Chicago, Colorado, LA, New York, and Seattle